-After the closing date, the applications are processed and a letter offering a school place is sent to the parents early January.
+After the closing date, the applications are processed and a letter offering a school place is sent to the parents late November/early December.
 Parents are given 2 weeks to confirm acceptance of the place and to return the required documentation.

 Parents of children who have accepted places in Junior Infants are invited to an open evening in the school in May/June to help prepare the child for the transition to the ‘big school’.

-Children who are enrolled in Kilmacanogue National School are required to co-operate and support the school’s Code of Behaviour as well as other required policies.
+Children who are enrolled in Kilmacanogue National School are required to co-operate and support the school’s Code of Behaviour as well as all the school’s other policies.
 Parents/guardians are responsible for ensuring that their child/children co-operate with these policies in an age-appropriate way.
 A copy of the Code of Behaviour and a copy of the Ethos statement are available to all parents.
-Each parent is required to sign an undertaking to uphold the school’s Code of Behaviour, Anti-Bullying, Child Protection and Parent/Teacher Communication Policies.
+Each parent is required to sign an undertaking to uphold all school policies including the school’s Code of Behaviour, Anti-Bullying, Child Protection and Parent/Teacher Communication Policies.
 These are available on the school website as well as in hard copy form from the school office. www.kilmacschool.ie

 In the event of the number of children who are seeking a place in the school exceeding the places available, the following criteria will be used to prioritise the children for enrolment: